DylBP/wad2-assign2/README.md

 ## Features

-A list of additional features implemented in the API that were not covered in the labs or modifications to existing features:

 + Pagination component retrofitting (Using the same system as in Assignment 1)
 + Introduction of the `UserDetails` collection to handle favorites and watchlist (view, update)
 + Handling of many new API calls (static and parameterized)

 ## Setup Requirements

-1. Run `npm install` from the project root and the `api_application` directory to install node dependencies for both parts of the assignment.
+1. Run `npm install` from the project root and the `/api_application` directory to install node dependencies for both parts of the assignment.

 ## API Configuration

-1. Create a `.env` file in both the root of the project and inside `api_application`.
+1. Create a `.env` file in both the root of the project and inside `/api_application`.
 2. Structure the `.env` file inside `api_application` as follows:

     ```env